 api_version, selects which version of the PHP runtime

-compatible, the App Engine team will use a a new version identifier.
-Your app
+backwards compatible, the App Engine team will use a a new version

-will continue to use the selected version until you change the
+identifier.
+Your app will continue to use the selected version until you change

 To allow App Engine to distribute requests for applications across multiple web servers, and to prevent one application from interfering with another, the application runs in a restricted "sandbox" environment.
 In this environment, the application can execute code, use the App Engine mail, URL fetch and users services, and examine the user's web request and prepare the response.